 4 Optional: Remove the pan, and preheat the broiler for a few minutes with a rack placed about 4 inches away from the heat.
 Broil, watching closely, until a few grapes have blackened spots, 2 to 3 minutes.
 Serve warm, cutting off portions with kitchen shears and spooning a bit of the juices on top.

 For a stunning presentation, be sure to select one or two clusters of grapes.
 And if you can get your hands on fresh aromatic farmers market grapes, even better!

-For a cheese plate or to accompany dessert, I like to drizzle the grapes with 3 tablespoons of honey.
+For a cheese plate or to accompany dessert, I like to drizzle the grapes with 3 tablespoons of honey, which will also give you more juice!
 For a dinner side I would only use 1 tablespoon.
 But, as always, sweetness is a matter of personal preference and if there are any sweet juices left, don’t toss them out but drizzle them over some yogurt the next day.

 You can make the grapes, including step 3, up to 1 day ahead.
 Allow to cool to room temperature, cover with plastic wrap, and chill.
 Remove the pan from the fridge when you preheat the broiler, and proceed with step 4.